 While there are a lot of great resources in the homeschool world, with my background and degree in biology, I wanted to create a curriculum that would provide all of these things—and more.

-This is why my husband and I are releasing Experience Biology.
-We couldn’t be more excited about how robust and engaging this course is turning out—it has been exhausting to create, but genuinely fun to watch it all fall into place.
+This is why my husband and I released Experience Biology.
+We couldn’t be more excited about how robust and engaging this course turned out—it was been exhausting to create, but genuinely fun to watch it all fall into place.

 We encourage you to check out Experience Biology for your teen this coming fall.